SCOTT SIMON, Host:

 But Fowler didn't foresee where that argument would lead.
 In the 1980s, many Third World governments adopted genetic protectionism.
 They said, unless they were paid they'd share none of their seeds and plants.
 Here's Ethiopian official, Tuwol Debearhan(ph) making the case a few years ago.

-Mr. TUWOL DEBEARHAN (Ethiopian Official): The industrialized countries want to take genetic resources and patent them.
+TUWOL DEBEARHAN: The industrialized countries want to take genetic resources and patent them.
 We want something out of those resources.

 CHARLES: Fowler was appalled.